How to Collect & Ship a Sample

 in the freezer.
 Avoid exposure to excessive cold or heat.

+Take the sealed Pre-Addressed Shipping Thermal mailer to any United States Postal Office or United States Post Office Collection Box.
 For the Lab to process your sample in a timely manner, ship the sample early in the week to ensure receipt by the Lab before the weekend.
-It is highly recommended that your sample arrives at the lab within two days of its collection.

 After the Lab receives your horse’s fecal sample, a test will be performed to analyze and calculate your horse’s parasite burden.
 You will receive a detailed report summarizing the type and number of eggs found in the sample.
 Depending on your preferences indicated on your Equine Parasite Collection & Treatment Form, the results will be emailed or sent via US Postal Service.